meteatamel/gemini-code-assist-tour/docs/create-app.md

 Gemini Code Assist can help.

 **Prompt**
-> I'm in Cloud Code.
-How can I create a Cloud Run application?
+> I'm in Visual Studio Code.
+How can I create a Cloud Run application using the Cloud Code template?

 **Answer**
 <blockquote>